typhdotcom/diaspora/README.md

 * `classical_implies_acyclic`: `dim(H) = 0` ⟹ the graph is acyclic.
 * `classical_universe_admits_intrinsic_hierarchy`: Classical + connected ⟹ canonical height function gives well-founded membership.
 * `classical_universe_admits_no_paradoxes`: In a classical universe, every ActiveForm is exact.
+* `disjoint_cycles_orthogonal`: Vertex-disjoint cycles have orthogonal harmonic forms.
+* `disjoint_cycles_energy_additive`: Their energies add (Pythagorean).

 Interpretation: ZFC-style classical set theory plays the role of a vacuum.
 A classical universe admits well-founded membership hierarchies with no Russell-like paradoxes.
 Closing a loop is exactly the move that leaves this classical phase.
+Spatially separated paradoxes don't interact - mass from one frozen contradiction doesn't feel another unless they share vertices.

 ### `Diaspora/Logic/Inverse.lean`